Queensland Cricket

 Queensland Cricket, formerly known as the Queensland Cricket Association, is the governing body of Cricket in Queensland, Australia.
 Formed in 1876, it is directly responsible for the Queensland Bulls, Queensland Fire, Allan Border Field and Queensland Premier Cricket.
-Terry Svenson is the current CEO of the body, and Chris Simpson is Chairman of the Board of Directors.
+Terry Svenson is the current CEO of the body, and Kirsten Pike is Chair of the Board of Directors.

 Grade Competitions

 Queensland Premier Cricket was founded for the 1897/98 season as the premier competition for Brisbane cricket clubs but it has since expanded to represent wider South East Queensland with Ipswich, Gold Coast, and Sunshine Coast teams competing.

 Other grade competitions affiliated with Queensland Cricket include Townsville Cricket, and Cricket Far North.

 History

-Early Queensland cricket administration: 1863 - 1876
+Early Queensland cricket administration: 1863–1876

 An early effort to administ rate cricket in Queensland came in December 1863 when an Intercolonial Cricket Match between Queensland and New South Wales was proposed and a 'Central Intercolonial Cricket Match Committee' was formed in Queensland in order to make preliminary arrangements, which included making alterations to a cricket ground to accommodate the match.
-In May 1864 the Committee organized for a Brisbane side to play an Ipswich side in order to determine which players should represent Queensland against New South Wales.
+In May 1864 the Committee organised for a Brisbane side to play an Ipswich side in order to determine which players should represent Queensland against New South Wales.
 In July 1864 the Committee held a final meeting after the match had taken place to settle the accounts and consider preparations for future engagements.